janraj/Networking/sftp/README.md

 ## **Who should read this?**

-1. If you want to setup  an SFTP server on a kubernetes and want to expose for pulling the logs or stats of other application logs/data.
+1. If you want to setup  an SFTP server on a Kubernetes and want to expose for pulling the logs or stats of other application logs/data.
-2. If you want to see which external load balncer best fit for your SFTP application for your kubernetes enviornment.
+2. If you want to see which external load balancer best fit for your SFTP application for your Kubernetes environment.
-3. If you want to use SFTP micro service to run on your kubernetes.
+3. If you want to use SFTP micro service to run on your Kubernetes.
-4. If you dont know how to setup and share volume mount to your SFTP server.
+4. If you don't know how to setup and share volume mount to your SFTP server.

 ## **This Section contains**

-1. Deploy a SFTP service on a kubernetes cluster
+1. Deploy a SFTP service on a Kubernetes cluster
 2. Citrix ADC as Ingress Device
 3. Access the sftp application.
 4. Why Citrix ADC is better choice for exposing the SFTP service ?

 ## **Deploy SFTP micro service**

-As a first setp we are going to dploy the SFTP micro service on kubernetes.
+As a first step we are going to deploy the SFTP micro service on Kubernetes.
 Please refer [here](/sftp.yaml) to see the SFTP application yaml.
 SFTP yaml contains service and deployment kinds which runs on namespace called ```sftp```.
 Service is exposed on port 22.
 Deployment section contains an ```arg``` field which is used for setting up username and password.
-We can even securly set password for SFTP container by using ```env PASSWORD```.
+We can even securely set password for SFTP container by using ```env PASSWORD```.

 ![](./images/VolumeMount.png)

-In this example, highlighed with yellow under host path refers to the volume in your host machine.
-Highlighed with red refers to the path in the SFTP container.
+In this example, highlighted with yellow under host path refers to the volume in your host machine.
+Highlighted with red refers to the path in the SFTP container.
 We have to mount host volume to container ```/home/<username>``` location.
-In this example, in conatiner we use ```/home/admin``` as mount folder because we are using admin as username.
+In this example, in container we use ```/home/admin``` as mount folder because we are using admin as username.

 1. Download the sftp yaml.